johanna-bodnyk/laravel-test-f14/notes/section-notes-2014-10-11.md

 ## Issue 1: Xi\RandomString

-As an example, I searched Packagist and found a package called Xi\RandomString meant to produce a random string of characters:
+As an example to demonstrate installing a package, I searched Packagist and found a package called Xi\RandomString meant to produce a random string of characters:

 * [Xi\RandomString on Packagist](https://packagist.org/packages/xi/randomstring)
 * [Xi\RandomString on Github](https://github.com/xi-project/xi-randomstring)